GrandOrgue/OdfEdit/README.md

 Way to run directly the script file :
 - install Python 3.x on your computer
+- install the Python libraries pillow and lxml
 - copy the content of the src folder in a local folder of your computer
 - in the local src folder run the command : python3 OdfEdit.py